psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  1. RSA keys shall have a minimum length of 2048 bits.
  1. Elliptic curve keys shall have a minimum length of 160 bits.
- 1. Access tokens shall be non-guessable with a minimum of 128 bits of entropy where the probability of an attacker guessing the generated token is less than or equal to 2^(-160) as per [@!RFC6749] section 10.10.
+ 1. Credentials not intended for handling by end-users (e.g., access tokens, refresh tokens, authorization codes, etc.) shall be created with at least 128 bits of entropy such that an attacker correctly guessing the value is computationally infeasible.
+Cf. Section 10.10 of  [@!RFC6749].

 ## Differences to FAPI 1.0